shifaaKh28/shifaaKh28/README.md

 ## Hi there 👋, I'm Shifaa Khatib!

 ### About Me
-- 🎓 I’m a second-year Computer Science student at Ariel University.
+- 🎓 I’m a third-year Computer Science student at Ariel University.
 ### 🛠️ Languages and Tools

 <p >